THE GLOBAL GOALS

 Evidence |

-Conduct a lecture on disaster in Environment & Occupational Health module | As the future healthcare professionals, students’ gain knowledge on disaster preparedness and response which is important in reducing the adverse effects of disasters. |
+As the future healthcare professionals, students’ gain knowledge on disaster preparedness and response which is important in providing essential services during a disaster |

 Goal 12